Investment banking is one of the most difficult paths to take for your career. Needless to say, it’s not for everyone.

-You can also use present problems to improve your innovative skills.
+You can also use the present problems to improve your innovative skills.
 For example, you can think of a better way to solve a current investment banking problem.

 Throughout your career, you’ll be facing a lot of criticisms from your bosses or your colleagues.
 There are times when you thought you already got the best idea, but later on, will turn out a bad one when you hear your colleagues’ comments.